Degenerations of k-positive surface group representations: Limits of representations satisfying

 In this section we study limits of representations satisfying property $H^*_k$.
-As opposed to the results of Section \ref{s.boundary map}, we do not assume anything on the $k$--boundary map but only on the $k-1$ and $k+1$ boundary maps: If a limit of such representations is $\{k-1,k+1\}$--almost Anosov and the boundary maps converge pointwise, then $\rho$ is $k$--Anosov and satisfies property $H_k$.
+As opposed to the results of Section \ref{s.pos-ratio}, we do not assume anything on the $k$--boundary map but only on the $k-1$ and $k+1$ boundary maps: If a limit of such representations is $\{k-1,k+1\}$--almost Anosov and the boundary maps converge pointwise, then $\rho$ is $k$--Anosov and its boundary maps satisfy property $H_k$.
 This will be crucially used to show that $k$-positive representations form connected components of $k$--Anosov representations.

 We deal with the case $k=1$ first (Proposition \ref{prop.weakly H_1 under weakly 2-Anosov}), and deduce from this the general case (Corollary \ref{cor.closdeness Hk under Anosov}).

 \begin{notation} In the section $\{\r_n\}$ denotes a sequence of representations $\{\r_n:\G\to\PGL(E)\}_{n\in \N}$ converging to $\r_0\in \Hom(\G,\PGL(E))$. \end{notation}